aelskens/distribution_helper_template/README.md

 ## Generated files

 ```
-├── Dockerfile     <- The Dockerfile to build the extended image that includes the necessary instructions for proper Ray Pods functionality
+├── Dockerfile                <- The Dockerfile to build the extended image that includes the necessary instructions for proper Ray Pods functionality.
+├── build_N_publish_image.sh  <- The script that builds the image for the pods by extending the given base image and publishes it.
 │
 ├── deploy.sh                 <- The script that deploys the desired resources onto the K8S cluster.
 └── teardown.sh               <- The script that removes the deployment from the K8S cluster.
 ```

 > [!NOTE]